ppforest2 v0.1.0

 Auto-registration macro for strategy factories.

-A PPStrategy defines how to evaluate a projection index and how to find the optimal projection for a given dataset.
+A ProjectionPursuit defines how to find the optimal 1D projection for a given dataset and group partition.

 Interface to implement